DannyAzoro/Number-Classification-API/README.md

 ### `GET /api/classify-number`

-This endpoint accepts a `number` query parameter and returns a JSON response with the classification of the number.
+This takes the `number` and returns a response in JSON format alongside all the properties of the numbers.

 #### Parameters: